Mariannebp/Community-Science-Museum/README.md

 ## Improved since delivery

-- Adjusted responisveness due to new knowledge and standards.
+- Adjusted responsiveness due to new knowledge and standards.

 ## Link to the website